Share this to:

 Support & Insight for the Autumn of Life

-Will New Drugs Wash Away Alzheimer’s via the Glymphatic System?
+Washing Away Alzheimer’s via the Glymphatic System

-A newly discovered system by which the brain removes waste may be a powerful new tool to treat Alzheimer’s.
-Called the “glymphatic system, learn why scientists believe Alzheimer’s may arise when the system is not doing its cleaning properly.
+The "glymphatic system" removes brain waste.
+It may be a powerful new target to treat Alzheimer’s.
+Learn why scientists believe Alzheimer's may arise when the system is not doing its cleaning properly.
+(Video+Article)

-“Essentially all neurodegenerative diseases are associated with the accumulation of cellular waste products,” said Maiken Nedergaard, M.D., D.M.Sc., co-director of the URMC Center for Translational Neuromedicine and author of the article.
+“Essentially all neurodegenerative diseases are associated with the accumulation of cellular waste products,” said Maiken Nedergaard, (see video below) M.D., D.M.Sc., co-director of the URMC Center for Translational Neuromedicine and author of the article.
 “Understanding and ultimately discovering how to modulate the brain’s system for removing toxic waste could point to new ways to treat these diseases.”

 The research was published in a perspective piece in the journal, “Science“.